-How Many Calories?
+How Many Calories per Serving?

 This recipe is only 462 calories per serving.

-What Dishes to Serve with this Recipe?
+What Dishes to Serve with This Recipe?

-Lightly season both sides of the chicken thighs with pinch of salt.
+- Lightly season both sides of the chicken thighs with pinch of salt.
 Combine all the ingredients of the Teriyaki Sauce in a sauce pan.
 On low heat, simmer and reduce it to a thicker consistency, about 10 minutes.

 - In the meantime, heat up a non-stick skillet on high heat.
 Pan-fry the chicken thighs (skin-side down first) until both sides are nicely browned and cooked through.
 The skin should be pan-fried to a crackly crispy texture.
 Turn off the heat, transfer the chicken out.
 Let cool.